 The Northwest Science Writers Association will help send two of its members to national conferences this year to advance their careers in science communication.

 Freelance writers Janice Cantieri and Rebecca Heisman will each receive up to $1,000 to defray their expenses through NSWA’s Career Development Awards program.
+These awards are made possible by generous support from 2018 co-sponsor Intellectual Ventures.

 Janice Cantieri, 25, is a Seattle-based environmental journalist specializing in climate change adaptation and solutions-oriented reporting, and will attend the Solutions Journalism Summit 2018 hosted by the Solutions Journalism Network from November 8-11 in Sundance, Utah.
 Her articles have been published with National Geographic and Yes!
 Magazine.
 She spent a year on the Pacific island-nation of Kiribati as a Fulbright-National Geographic Digital Storytelling Fellow (2015-16), covering how its communities are responding to sea-level rise and decades of strip-mining.